NTechV/AdvancedProject/README.md

 Finally, press the local windows debugger button.

-You should also fork mine project which has more features!
+You should also fork create a new fork of the project which has new features!